-A common concern that many pet parents have as their senior dog ages is that the legs specifically the hind legs seem to give out on them.
+A common concern that many pet parents have as their older dog ages is that the legs specifically the hind legs seem to give out on them.

-Here are a few tips for things you can do around your home to help your dog with mobility as they age.
+However, here are a few helpful tips for things you can do around your home to help your dog with their back leg use as they age.

 These simple tips can make a world of difference in your pets’ confidence and overall happiness.
 Doing these things can help your combat the most common concern of senior pet parents.